 Missouri Highway Patrol data for 2012 indicates that 11% of commercial motor vehicle crashes involved failure to yield the right-of-way but represented 21% of fatal Missouri crashes involving commercial motor vehicles.
 These crashes are often more serious, resulting in a higher fatality risk because they can involve broadside/T-bone collisions or other angle impacts.

 As the Missouri Highway Patrol data cited above indicates, truck crashes involving right-of-way violations are responsible for a disproportionate number of fatal truck wrecks.
 If you consider a car crashing into an 80,000 pound semi and going from a street speed of 25 mph, 35 mph or more to zero instantly or that tractor-trailer hitting you broadside it’s easy to see the potential for broken bones, spinal cord damage, brain injuries, back injuries, nerve damage, paralysis and fatalities that these crashes present.

-If you or someone you love is seriously injured, disabled, or killed in a truck accident caused by the failure to yield, call (816) 221-0501 to speak with an experienced car and truck accident attorney from Flick Law Firm.
+If you or someone you love is seriously injured, disabled, or killed in a truck accident caused by the failure to yield, call (816) 221-0501 to speak with an experienced attorney from Flick Law Firm.
 As a victim of the truck accident, you may be entitled to recover damages for sustained injuries, disability, property damage, medical bills, missed work, reduced earning capacity, or the death of a loved one.
 Flick Law Firm has 30 years of legal experience and focuses it’s practice almost exclusively on vehicle accident cases.